Shotgun Ammo For Sale

 Soon after UMC started producing their shells, Frank Chamberlin developed a machine that loaded between 1,200 and 1,500 shotshells per hour.
 Those numbers are impressive for the mid 1880s, but Chamberlin was now competing directly with the company that supplied his components.
 This led to his supply getting cut off, eventually forcing him out of business – which Remington bought in 1933.

-Federal Ammunition began what became an industry standard in 1960 with the color coding of its shotshells.
-This was done in order to avoid loading the incorrect ammunition in the firearm.
-Particularly, loading 20 gauge shells into shotguns chambered for the 16 gauge.
+Federal Ammunition began color coding their shotshells, a practice that became an industry standard in 1960.
+They did this in order to prevent loading the wrong shell in a firearm, specifically the loading of a 20 gauge shell into a shotgun chambered for 16 gauge.

-Later in the same decade, Remington introduced the next major innovation in shotgun ammunition, plastic hulls.
-The plastic shells were more resistant to moisture and could be reloaded more times than paper hulls.
-In addition to the plastic hull, the one piece wad came on the scene, this innovation allowed for more uniform patterns and longer range because the shot was not as deformed as it passed through the barrel.
+Later in the 1960s, Remington introduced the next significant innovation in shotgun ammunition – plastic shells.
+These plastic hulls were superior to paper in that they resisted moisture better and they could be reloaded more times.
+Another innovation that was soon developed, the one-piece wad, helped pellets create more uniform patterns and reach longer ranges by protecting the shot from being deformed as it passed through the barrel.

-There is a huge variety of shot materials and types that can be found, each with their own claims and specific purposes.
-Whether you are a hunter, competitor, armed citizen, law enforcement or military user, there is most likely a shotgun shell to meet your specific need.
+There is a large variety of materials used for shot, and an even larger variety of shot types available – each with their own claims and specific purposes.
+If you are a hunter, competitive shooter, citizen seeking a self-defense application, a law enforcement officer or military member, there is probably a cheap shotgun shell to meet your specific need.